 Purely on a branding level, lack of differentiation waters down your brand and it’s confusing at best, let alone looking at the designs that are inherently attached to your brand.
 People build immunity to your attempts to capture their attention.

 When your audience interacts with a touchpoint, they’re subconsciously looking at factors that help them classify you mentally.
 Are these guys a useful commodity?
 Are they different?
 How are they different and how is this going to relate to me and my problem.

-Highlighting your uniqueness through your touchpoints while maintaining some kind of balance will show a clear and meaningful differentiation in the minds of your audiences.
-Using visuals to highlight your brand’s position as unique needs to be incredibly intuitive and incorporated in a way that embodies a deeper understanding what your brand really does.
+Highlighting your uniqueness through your touchpoints while maintaining some kind of balance will show clear and meaningful differentiation in the minds of your audiences.
+Using visuals to highlight your brand’s position as unique needs to be incredibly intuitive and incorporated in a way that embodies a deeper understanding of what your brand really does.
 This being said, it’s so much more than just creating pretty visuals.
 Making things unique, fresh, authentic and consistent across all touchpoints will have a positive influence or your audience.

 We want to make this very clear – NEVER cut corners on photographed imagery.
 Across all the other elements there are places where it’s possible to cut some corners and still produce a great result but sub-par imagery is a false economy and it’s ALWAYS a terrible decision for your brand’s communications.
 Images are what your audience will look at first and to put the pressure on, even more, images are stored in the human brain for much longer than text.
 It suffices to say that firsts impressions really count for extra when it comes to images and they can break a business.